GitThisJoel/efficient-c/instud/README.md

 }
 ```

-Would there be a difference if q would be a pointer to a signed short and the cast be to that type?
+Would there be a difference if `q` would be a pointer to a signed short and the cast be to that type?
 Motivate your answer.

-> TODO
+> The program is valid and print `2`.
+> If `q` was a pointer to a signed short the output is still `2`.
+> To store the `2` in memory we need `0b10` (for both `signed` and `unsigned`), which is much shorter than both `short` and `int`.
+> Thus the `short 2` will get promoted to an integer since no information will be lost.
+> If we instread have `*q = -2` then the integer promotion would yield an output of `a = 65534`, since the bit to store if it is a negative number is the first bit in the `short`, when converting to a `int` it is some where in the middle.

 66. Why is it a good idea to design a pipeline so that the different pipeline stages need approximately
 the same time to perform their work?

+> TODO

 67. The profiler operf can make measurements on programs compiled without any special flag (such as -pg for gprof) how can it then know which function takes time?
 Not details but the basic principle.